 Most people would feel themselves recoil at the concept of a child around 8 years old being seen as an adult.
 But that is because our society is so complex that it takes many more years for a child to become self-sufficient.
 But many religions around the world see this age as the time that a being is now accountable for their actions and therefore ready for the responsibility of choice and free will.
 By this age, a child’s primary imprints have been made.
 Imprints are the beliefs, experiences and concepts they adopt that set them up for the rest of their life.
 The cards they have been dealt that they will play for the rest of their life.
 These imprints become solidified in the being.
 Think of life up until this point for a child as ‘coding’ and then when the teeth fall out, the product is launched.
 They are transitioning out of the formative phase of life were their spirit is creating a distinct vehicle for its expansion in the physical dimension.
 The child’s spirit has done the intense molding work, and is now freed to help the child’s progression, through thinking and memory.
 The child is then ready to begin formalized mental learning.
 It is a second birth of sorts.

 Every day since Winter has lost his first tooth, he is becoming more and more adult in his interaction style.
 He is becoming more ‘tuned in’ to his environment and everything in it.
 His verbal communication has made a huge leap and he is showing a readiness and hunger to learn academically in a mental way.
 I must admit that when parents tell me that their child learned to read by 4, I cringe.
-I actually align with the Waldorf philosophy that the best policy is to wait for ‘readiness’ in the child for each phase of learning and to let the child’s hunger for learning something be the thing that leads them to learn.
+The Waldorf philosophy is actually the most in-alignment, which is to wait for ‘readiness’ in the child for each phase of learning and to let the child’s hunger for learning something be the thing that leads them to learn.
 In general, children are not ready for academic (formalized) learning before this age where their teeth begin to fall out.

 All too often a person needs to find a way to hatch in spite of their parents.
 This is because the parents do not approach the hatching process appropriately.
 They address the hatching process from the angle of 1.
 This egg belongs to me therefore I can do with it what I like.
 2. This being inside the egg is raw material for me to get to mold the being inside it into what I want it to look like and what I want it to want and need and become.
 3. I get to decide what its purpose is.
 4. My love will be conditional upon the being inside the egg validating my life through its existence.
 The child in this kind of environment will grow up to look like an adult, but they are not hatched.
 They have to begin the hatching process in teen hood and adulthood and will often do it by rebelling against the parents.
 Rebellion within a social group is not natural (even though we think it is).
 It only occurs if we have behaved in a way towards the child that limits its own capacity to self-actualize and self-express and self-become in the physical dimension.
 It only happens if we have behaved in a way that prohibits the child from fully hatching in accordance with its soul’s purpose for being here in the physical dimension.

 In the beginning of June, the documentary about me and my life (Open Shadow) is being premiered in Sedona at the illuminate festival.
 My son, Winter obviously appears in the documentary footage because he is one of the most integral parts of my life.
 I am at a point where he can no longer be effectively hidden (only referred to as ‘my son’ and never pictured).
-So I have considered decisively allowing him into the public eye when I have good reason to do so instead of hiding him.
+So I have considered decisively allowing him into the public eye when I have good reason to do.
 After talking to so many famous people about this issue, I actually believe this will make him safer in the long run.
 His childhood will be anything but normal because I am his mother.
+He has and will experience pain due to fame.
 But I have and will create a nurturing and healthy childhood for him all the same.
 There are many benefits he will reap as a result of who I am and because of my fame as well.
 He has and will continue to have many opportunities that other children never get to have when they are growing up.